marceluphd/metaapi-python-sdk/README.rst

 Working code examples
 =====================
+Please check `this short video <https://youtu.be/LIqFOOOLP-g>`_ to see how you can download samples via our web application.

 You can find code examples at `examples folder of our github repo <https://github.com/agiliumtrade-ai/metaapi-python-sdk/tree/master/examples>`_ or in the examples folder of the pip package.

 We have composed a `short guide explaining how to use the example code <https://metaapi.cloud/docs/client/usingCodeExamples>`_